romkatv/powerlevel10k/README.md

 Powerlevel10k comes with dozens of built-in high quality segments.
-When you run `p10k configure` and choose any style except [Pure](#pure-compatibility), many of these segments get enabled by default while others be manually enabled by opening `~/.p10k.zsh` and uncommenting them.
+When you run `p10k configure` and choose any style except [Pure](#pure-compatibility), many of these segments get enabled by default while others can be manually enabled by opening `~/.p10k.zsh` and uncommenting them.
 You can enable as many segments as you like.
 It won't slow down your prompt or Zsh startup.

 | Segment | Meaning |